OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ### Executing a Command

 The container will run in the background.
-`vintner` is executed as follows.
+Vintner is executed as follows.

 ```shell linenums="1"
 docker exec -it vintner vintner --version
 ```

 On Linux, it is also possible to set an alias.
-By doing so, `vintner` is directly available as command in the terminal on the docker host.
+By doing so, Vintner is directly available as command in the terminal on the docker host.

 ```shell linenums="1"
 alias vintner="docker exec -it vintner vintner"